-Your copy of Medicare & You 2021 gives information about these premiums in the section called "2021 Medicare Costs."
+Your copy of the Medicare & You 2022 handbook gives information about these premiums in the section called "2022 Medicare Costs."
 This explains how the Medicare Part B and Part D premiums differ for people with different incomes.
-Everyone with Medicare receives a copy of Medicare & You Handbook each year in the fall.
+Everyone with Medicare receives a copy of Medicare & You handbook each year in the fall.
 Those new to Medicare receive it within a month after first signing up.
-You can also download a copy of Medicare & You 2021 from the Medicare website www.medicare.gov.
+You can also download a copy of the Medicare & You 2022 handbook from the Medicare website www.medicare.gov.
 Or, you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.